Nuclear safety and security: Uranium supplies

-Nuclear fuel is strategic resource whose continuous supply needs to be secured to prevent plant outages.
-IAEA recommends at least two suppliers to ensure supply disruptions as result of political events or monopolistic pressure.
-Worldwide uranium supplies are well diversified, with dozens of suppliers in various countries, and small amounts of fuel required make the diversification much easier than in case of large-volume fossil fuel supplies required by energy sector.
-For example, Ukraine faced the challenge as result of conflict with Russia, which continued to supply the fuel but used it to leverage political pressure.
+Nuclear fuel is a strategic resource whose continuous supply needs to be secured to prevent plant outages.
+IAEA recommends at least two suppliers to prevent supply disruptions as result of political events or monopolistic pressure.
+Worldwide uranium supplies are well diversified, with dozens of suppliers in various countries, and the small amounts of fuel required make the diversification much easier than in the case of the large-volume fossil fuel supplies required by the energy sector.
+For example, Ukraine faced such a challenge as a result of the conflict with Russia, which continued to supply the fuel but used it to leverage political pressure.
 In 2016 Ukraine obtained 50% of its supplies from Russia, and the other half from Sweden, with a number of framework contracts with other countries.

+Title 10 CFR Part 73 (U.S. NRC)

+Title 10 of the Code of Federal Regulations (CFR) Part 73, Physical Protection of Plants and Materials, regulated by the entity the Nuclear Regulatory Commission (NRC) contains Subparts A (General Provisions) through I (Enforcement) and Subpart T (Security Notifications, Reports, and Recordkeeping) are available online U.S. NRC 10 CFR Part 7 This section and the table contents below, as reflected in the e-CFR per December 20, 2023, is as follows:

+Other

+Refer to Vehicle Barriers for regulation details affiliated with 10 CFR 73.55(e)(10)(i)(A) and Vehicle Barrier Systems and protection from land vehicles.

+Refer to Security Lighting for regulation details affiliated with 10 CFR 73.55(i)(6)(ii), identifying minimum illumination requirements.